Custom Knee Replacement

 Based on the computer-generated 3-D image of the knee, the damaged areas are corrected virtually.
 This enables a customized implant to be designed, taking into consideration the precise measurements and angles necessary for the individual patient.
 It is specific to the anatomy of the patient's arthritic knee and takes into consideration the exact location in which device will be implanted.

 Advantages of a Custom-Fit Implant

-The custom-fit total knee replacement procedure offers a number of benefits over traditional methods.
+The custom-fit total knee replacement procedure offers several benefits over traditional methods.
 The precision of the customization allows:

 - More consistently successful surgical outcomes